txinparta/wordpresspj/README.md

 # Starting our project

 >1.
 Create a folder: **mkdir my_folder**
 - Be sure you have composer installed.
-If you don't have it installed globaly, you can donwload the composer.phar localy (curl -sS https://getcomposer.org/installer | php)
+If you don't have it installed globaly, you can donwload the composer.phar localy (<code>curl -sS https://getcomposer.org/installer | php</code>)

 >2.
 Create folder **my_folder/public/**